NathanielHardesty/semi-rs/semi_e37/readme.md

 -------------------------------------------------------------------------------

-[HSMS] is a [Session Layer] protocol designed to facilitate communications between semiconductor equipment over TCP/IP, particularly for sending data formatted with the SECS-II ([SEMI E5]) [Presentation Layer] protocol and understood by the GEM ([SEMI E30]) [Application Layer] protocol (together known as SECS/GEM).
+HSMS is a protocol designed to facilitate the reliable transmission of messages between semiconductor equipment over TCP/IP.

+Most commonly, exchanged messages are encoded with the [SECS-II] ([SEMI E5]) protocol.

-For ease of programming and extension, the functionality of [HSMS] has been divided into a few subsets, the Primitive Services, the HSMS Generic Services, and the HSMS Single Selected Session Services.
+For ease of programming and extension, the functionality of the protocol has been divided into a few subsets: the Primitive Services, which manages the TCP/IP connection and the sending of messages with proper headers; the Generic Services, which manages the sending of messages of particular types and at particular times as allowed by the protocol; and the Single Selected Session Services, which manages the restriction of the protocol to scenarios involving a single host/equipment pair in communication.

 -------------------------------------------------------------------------------